 The Facts on Gnosis Raw Chocolate

-Certifications: Gnosis Raw Chocolate is Certified Kosher Parve, Certified Vegan, Certified Raw, Certified Organic, and has Certified FSC Packaging.
+Certifications: Gnosis Raw Chocolate Bars are Certified Kosher Parve, Certified Vegan, Certified Raw, Certified Organic, and has Certified FSC Packaging.

-Dietary Notes: By ingredients, Gnosis Raw Chocolate is dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, vegan / plant-based, vegetarian, raw, and paleo-friendly.
+Dietary Notes: By ingredients, Gnosis Raw Chocolate Bars are dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, vegan / plant-based, vegetarian, raw, and paleo-friendly.
 Most varieties are nut-free.
-Nonetheless, always read the ingredient statement and check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.

-For More Product Information: Visit the Gnosis website at gnosischocolate.squarespace.com.
+For More Product Information: Visit the Gnosis website at www.gnosischocolate.com.